+Your history and examination doesn’t uncover much more.
 She is a mother of 6 children, currently breastfeeding twins and has no past medical history.
-She has had no major symptoms apart from th nausea and hasn’t eaten much.
+She has had no major symptoms apart from the nausea and she hasn’t eaten much in the last week.

 Here initial results are as follows: